 Streamline Your Lessons with Small Group Supplies

 With only 30 minutes for my lessons, I didn’t want to waste any time passing out supplies.
 But I also found that placing supplies on tables in open baskets was just too tempting for kids to fiddle with at the wrong time.
-So I purchased small 3-drawer organizers for each table group.
+So I purchased small 2-drawer organizers for each table group.
 Supplies remain behind the clearly labeled closed drawers & under the closed lid until needed.
-What supplies do I like to have on hand for my lessons?
+What school supplies do I like to have on hand for my lessons?
 Pencils, erasers, crayons, scissors, and glue sticks.
-I know we couldn’t share supplies last year, but I’m still keeping my fingers crossed that we can this year!

 Get Organized with Grade Level Notebooks

 How do you organize your library lessons?
 I use colored binders to keep my lesson plans in one place from year to year.
 My unit plans and student pages are each in a plastic page protector inside.
 I just take out the sleeve I need for the week, review the lesson and make the copies I need.
 Some of my librarian pals use a similar system, but they have a notebook for each month, with all grade levels included inside.
-Choose a method that works for you and you will save time when you are doing your lesson planning next year!
+Choose a method that works for you and you’ll save time when you’re doing your lesson planning next year!

 Back-to-School Library Communication for Families